Bronx Water Playgrounds and Sprinklers to Cool Off the Kids

 175th Street and Arthur Avenue

-We raved about the $4.5 million upgrade to Tremont Park a few years back.
+We raved about the $4.5 million upgrade to Tremont Park in 2012.
 Renovations included two new playgrounds and one awesome water play area.
 Kids will love darting across the footbridge and pathways as water sprays at them from every angle.
 Though this is definitely the destination splash pad at Tremont Park, there is a second spray shower located in the playground at the corner of East Tremont and Arthur Avenue.
 It's much smaller, featuring a fire hydrant centerpiece, but it gets the job done on a hot day.

 Renovations at Williamsbridge Oval's playgrounds in recent years have families flocking to this park.
 Photo by Ed Crimmins via Flickr.